2.069 miles / 3.330 km Long Circuit1993 to date

-Ruapuna Park – currently known as Mike Pero Motorsport Park – is one of the few club-owned and operated tracks left in New Zealand, with racing held in one form or another since the 1960s.
+Ruapuna Park – currently known as Euromarque Motorsport Park for commercial reasons – is one of the few club-owned and operated tracks left in New Zealand, with racing held in one form or another since the 1960s.

 The track is owned and operated by the Canterbury Car Club Inc on land which is leased from the Christchurch City Council.
 It is a designated motorsport reserve and is also home to the Christchurch Speedway dirt oval.

 The facility features a variety of configurations from the main Grand Prix circuit through to smaller national grade courses.

 The Canterbury Car Club Inc was formed in 1947 with events held at various venues around Christchurch.
 As the club grew it was realised that a permanent race track was required and after an enormous amount of hard work by volunteers the Ruapuna Park track was opened in November 1963 (a year after the dirt oval had been established next door).

 The circuit was a fairly simple sealed surface road course, at just a mile in length and comprising essentially a flat tri-oval with an extended main straight down to a hairpin bend.
 Perhaps not an all-time classic design, but perfect for the needs of the expanding club.
 Racing flourished here in various forms and as the club finances grew stronger, gradual improvements were made to the facilities.